 - duration and rate of emission and the dust's characteristics and qualities

-- Retain vegetation - even low or small amounts of grass and plants can reduce the amount of dust leaving a site.
+- retain vegetation - even low or small amounts of vegetation can significantly lower wind speed and reduce the amount of dust leaving a site

-- Use any on-site mulch or materials as a dust barrier.
+- use any on-site waste as a dust barrier

-- Use products such as hydromulch for dust suppression on large areas.
+- use products such as hydromulch for large areas.